PharmacistDaz/Pharmacistdaz.github.io/about.md

 permalink: /about/
 ---

 ### Biography

-I am a pharmacist based in the UK.
+I am a community pharmacist based in the UK.

-not much to add

 ### More Information